career decision

 3. Neurosurgeon is for disorders of the central and peripheral nervous system.

-meaning, trauma and orthopaedic surgeon, cannot use his/her gained knowledge and hard skills on plastic or neuro surgery treatments and the other way round.
+meaning, trauma or orthopaedic surgeon, cannot use his/her gained knowledge and hard skills on plastic or neuro surgery treatments and the other way round.

 Regulated and unregulated professions